$ oc get managedclusters local-cluster

 By default when you use the hcp create cluster agent

-command, the hosted cluster is created with node ports.
-However, the preferred publishing strategy for hosted clusters on bare metal is to expose services through a load balancer.
+command, the command creates a hosted cluster with configured node ports.
+The preferred publishing strategy for hosted clusters on bare metal exposes services through a load balancer.
 If you create a hosted cluster by using the web console or by using Red Hat Advanced Cluster Management, to set a publishing strategy for a service besides the Kubernetes API server, you must manually specify the servicePublishingStrategy

 information in the HostedCluster

-Ensure that you meet the requirements described in "Preparing to deploy hosted control planes on bare metal", which includes requirements related to infrastructure, firewalls, ports, and services.
+Ensure that you meet the requirements described in "Requirements for hosted control planes on bare metal", which includes requirements related to infrastructure, firewalls, ports, and services.
 For example, those requirements describe how to add the appropriate zone labels to the bare-metal hosts in your management cluster, as shown in the following example commands:

 $ oc label node [compute-node-1] topology.kubernetes.io/zone=zone1